marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/winnersdraw.png
     :width: 70%

-This element should be implemented in the last stage and draws a winner among all participants.
+This element should be implemented in the last stage and draw a winner among all participants.
 The earnings have to be calculated individually on the participant side (see `Winner's notification`_ for participants).
-You should draw winners only once in a game as the payoff codes do not distinguish between rounds.
+You should draw winners only once in a game, as the payoff codes do not distinguish between rounds.

 method
 	You can determine whether single participants or coupled participants shall be drawn.
 Drawing coupled participants only makes sense if you have defined roles.
-For games with two roles it is advisable to draw coupled participants as winners because the possibility that only one of the two participants could be drawn might overshadow considerations of fairness or reciprocity.
+For games with two roles, it is advisable to draw coupled participants as winners because the possibility that only one of the two participants could be drawn might overshadow considerations of fairness or reciprocity.

 number
 	You can also decide how many participants or groups you want to draw.